How do we plan cities to meet long-term social, economic, and

 Explore how environmental conflicts emerge and the efforts to find common ground for resolution.
 Examine the issues, debates, and theoretical aspects that help to explain and frame environmental conflict.
 Graduate students only.
 (Cross-listed as PACE 621)

 Theory and practice of environmental impact assessment.
 Policy and planning frameworks supporting environmental assessment in the U.S. and abroad.
 Cumulative environmental effects and strategic environmental assessment.
-(Cross-listed as GEOG 622)
+(Cross-listed as GEO 622)

 Build valuation skills to assess best use, conservation, and policies relating to environmental amenities.
 Provides an overview of policy solutions to environmental degradation used by planners.